 1991 Skid Row release the album Slave To The Grind, the follow-up to their 5-million-selling self-titled debut.
 It debuts at #1 in America and sells 2 million, but it doesn't have legs: none of the songs catch on with radio or MTV.

-1991 Lynyrd Skynyrd returns to recording with Lynyrd Skynyrd 1991.
+1991 Lynyrd Skynyrd return to recording with Lynyrd Skynyrd 1991.
 It's their sixth album, following Street Surviors, but is their first since the plane wreak take took three band-members lives in 1977.
 The new lineup initially uses the name "Lynyrd Skynyrd 1991," but eventually has to drop this name after the media and fans essentially ignore it and continue to call them Lynyrd Skynyrd.

 1990 The United Nations appoints Olivia Newton-John its first Goodwill Ambassador to the environment.
 At first, she uses her position to encourage recycling and avoid chemicals harmful to animals, but later takes a more forceful and controversial stand in opposing fracking, which puts her at odds with the Australian mining industry.